ahmerds/pg-docker-server/README.md

 - Restart your server if it is running, else start it now.

 ## Additional Notes
 You are responsible for implementing measures to properly secure your server.
-Set up firewalls and protect your credentials.
+Set up firewall and protect your credentials.